shaficse/ML-Assignment-1-Car-Pricing/README.md

  ### Docker Compose to run the app in a Docker container
 Need to open terminal or command prompt and navigate to ```app`` directory where the docker-compose.yml and Dockerfile are located.
+And run the below command

 ``````sh
 docker compose up --build